kenmaro3/idash2021/README.md

 >>>run_test.sh
 rm -rf /from_local/results /from_local/pp_data
 mkdir /from_local/results /from_local/pp_data
-source ~/.pyenv/versions/myenv/bin/activate
 python test_main.py /from_local/Challenge/Challenge.fa
 ./seal/test_main_cpp /from_local/pp_data /from_local/trained_model /from_local/results 2000
 ```

-at line 4, you can specify the input fasta file.
+at line 3, you can specify the input fasta file.
 as default, it is set as /from_local/Challenge/Challenge.fa
 at line 5, please specify the input datasize (# of test data, as default,  set as 2000)